jfzhuang/DMR/README.md

-# Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement
+# Seeing via Contexts and Experiences: Dual Memory-Guided Refinements for Video Semantic Segmentation
-This repository is the official implementation of "Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement".
-It is designed for accurate video semantic segmentation task.
+This repository is the official implementation of "Seeing via Contexts and Experiences: Dual Memory-Guided Refinements for Video Semantic Segmentation".

 ## Install & Requirements
 The code has been tested on pytorch=1.8.1 and python3.7.
 Please refer to `requirements.txt` for detailed information.